teamsempo/SempoBlockchain/README.md

 Start celery:
 ```
 cd eth_worker
-celery -A eth_manager worker --loglevel=INFO --concurrency=500 --pool=eventlet
+celery -A eth_manager worker --loglevel=INFO --concurrency=8 --pool=eventlet -Q=celery,processor
 ```

-You can also add a runtime configuration with the `script path` set as the path to your virtual env `/Users/tristancole/Virtual_Envs/SempoBlockchain_env/bin/celery`.
+You can also add a runtime configuration with the `script path` set as the path to your virtual env `[path-to-your-python-env]/bin/celery`.

 Set the `parameters` to the run line above.